Doom 64

 - 2 % negative mentions

-“The gameplay flows along the levels which are memorable and engaging, especially the secret levels and what they have to offer to the player.
-The combat encounters are thoughtful and work well within the areas they are confined in, and the difficulty and tension escalates steadily, pushing the player forward rather than stunning them.”
+“The gameplay flows along the levels which are memorable and engaging (especially the secret levels and what they have to offer to the player), the combat encounters are thoughtful and work well within the areas they are confined in, and the difficulty and tension escalates steadily and in a manner that pushes the player forward, rather than stuns them in any capacity.”

 “I guess it's all right, as a FPS from 1997, but I found the mazes too difficult and the gameplay too punishing.”